bsamek/evergreen-wiki/Commit-Queue.md

 Module name as defined in the project configuration file.

 # Notifications
-Sign up for notifications on commit queue milestones on the [Notifications page](https://evergreen.mongodb.com/notifications).
+Adjust your notifications on commit queue milestones on the [Notifications page](https://evergreen.mongodb.com/notifications).

 [[images/notifications.png]]